White Plains Commercial Bankruptcy Attorney

 - Chapter 13.
 Chapter 13 bankruptcy may or may not be possible for your business, depending on its size and organization.
 If you have a sole proprietorship, Chapter 13 may allow you to reorganize and create a plan to repay your debts.

 The fact is that no website can tell you which bankruptcy to choose.
 But Michael H. Schwartz, an experienced business bankruptcy attorney, can.
 Call him today to schedule a free consultation.

 How Does a Small Business File for Bankruptcy?

 It’s legal to file for bankruptcy on your own except for corporations.
 Some people and businesses choose to do so because they’d like to save money.
 Unfortunately, errors in the bankruptcy filing process can have huge consequences for those that make them.
 That’s why it pays to have competent legal advice and the security of years of practice on your side.

 On the surface, it may seem as simple as filling out some complicated forms and submitting them to the proper authorities.
 In reality, you need to undertake a thorough analysis of your business priorities and assets to be sure you’ve chosen the correct approach.
-And you need to have an expert’s eye to avoid common errors in your bankruptcy filing, like forgetting to exempt necessary property or exempting things you’re not allowed to.
+And you need to have an expert’s eye to avoid common errors in your commercial bankruptcy filing, like forgetting to exempt necessary property or exempting things you’re not allowed to.
 With the help of a business bankruptcy lawyer in White Plains, you can feel confident that your filing will be accepted, and you can move forward without the crush of debt.